Bone Marrow Biopsy

 Why might I need a bone marrow biopsy?

-A bone marrow biopsy is usually done if your health care provider thinks that you have a problem with blood cell production.
-A pathologist in the lab examines blood and bone marrow samples.
-By using a microscope with special lab techniques, the pathologist can check the bone marrow for any of the following:
+A bone marrow biopsy is usually done if your healthcare provider thinks that you have a problem making blood cells.
+A specialist called a pathologist examines blood and bone marrow samples in a lab.
+The pathologist can check your bone marrow for any of the following:

-- Unexplained anemia (a decrease in the number of red blood cells)
+- Unexplained anemia (lack of red blood cells)